vyuh-tech/vyuh/packages/system/vyuh_core/README.md

 # Vyuh Core

-The core library for the Vyuh framework, providing essential building blocks and runtime functionality for building modern Flutter applications.
-This package is the foundation of the Vyuh ecosystem, offering a robust plugin architecture, navigation system, and state management capabilities.
+The core library for the Vyuh framework, providing essential building blocks and runtime functionality for building modular, scalable, CMS-driven Flutter applications.
+This package is the foundation of the Vyuh ecosystem, offering a robust plugin architecture, modular features, and an optional CMS-driven UI via the extension mechanism.

 ## Features

-- **Plugin Architecture**: Extensible plugin system for features like navigation, networking, telemetry, and content management
 - **Feature-based Architecture**: Build modular applications by breaking them into independent features, each encapsulating its own routes, UI, and business logic.
 Compose your app by assembling these features together.
+- **Plugin Architecture**: Extensible plugin system for features like navigation, networking, telemetry, and content management
+- **Content Management**: Modular content provider system for handling different content types.
+Default support is for [Sanity.io CMS](https://www.sanity.io/).
+The Provider interface can also be used to add support for other CMS integrations.
 - **Navigation**: Advanced routing capabilities using Go Router
 - **State Management**: Integrated MobX for reactive state management.
 You are also free to use your own State Management solution.
 - **Networking**: Flexible HTTP client with retry capabilities
 - **Telemetry**: Configurable telemetry system for logging and error tracking
-- **Content Management**: Modular content provider system for handling different content types.
-Default support is for [Sanity.io CMS](https://www.sanity.io/).
-The Provider interface can also be used to add support for other CMS integrations.
 - **Analytics**: Built-in analytics system for tracking user interactions and app usage
 - **Dependency Injection**: Simple yet powerful DI system for managing dependencies
 - **Event System**: Pub/sub event system for decoupled communication